aidantwoods/SecureHeaders/README.md

 $headers->csp($myCSP);
 ```

-These few lines of code will take an application from a grade F, to a grade A on https://securityheaders.io/
+These few lines of code will take an application from a grade F, to a grade A on Scott Helme's https://securityheaders.io/

 ## Basic Example 2
 An 'out-of-the-box' example is as follows: